You are here

 Mental Health America recognizes that there are limited circumstances when involuntary commitment must be used as a last resort.
 Even in such circumstances, MHA believes that involuntary treatment is only appropriate for a very small subset of people.
 When involuntary treatment is used, it should be based on the following principles and understandings which are designed to ensure that the rights of persons with mental health conditions are protected:

 - Presumption of Competency.
 It is a basic principle of American law that all adults are presumed to be "competent" - that is, they are presumed to be capable of making their own decisions about their own lives and their own medical care, including mental health treatment.

 - Declaration of Incompetency.
 Every state has court procedures for determining when and if someone is incompetent.
 Only a tiny percentage of persons with mental health conditions have ever been declared incompetent under these procedures.
 This corresponds with the reality that almost all persons with even the most serious mental illnesses are competent most of the time - that is, they are capable of making their own decisions about whether to seek treatment and support and what treatment and support they should receive.

 - Informed Consent.
 Informed consent is required for all medical care provided to persons who are competent.
 Unless and until a person has been declared to be incompetent, informed consent is required when mental health services are provided.

-- Standard: Serious Risk of Physical Harm to Themselves or Others in the Near Future.
-Involuntary commitment to a mental hospital should be limited to persons who pose a serious risk of physical harm to themselves or others in the near future.
+- Standard.
+Serious Risk of Physical Harm to Themselves or Others in the Near Future.
+Involuntary commitment should be limited to persons who pose a serious risk of physical harm to themselves or others in the near future.
 Under no circumstances should involuntary commitment be imposed upon someone based upon a risk of harm to property or a risk of non-physical harm.

 - Procedural Protections.
 Persons facing involuntary confinement have a right to substantial procedural protections.
 Those protections should include: